Support & subscribe

 • You’re asking for voluntary contributions.
 Why not go nonprofit?

 To be clear, we never expect to be incredibly profitable in this venture, even as a “for-profit” LLC.
-We simply don’t want to limit our revenue options or spend all of our time focusing on raising money and compiling annual reports.
+We simply don’t want to limit our revenue options or spend all of our time focusing on raising donations and compiling annual reports.
+Advertising sales mean we don’t have to demand that every reader must have a paid subscription.

 • What else do people like about the Times?